 Published June 6, 2019

-Artificial Intelligence completes tasks by mimicking human cognition and Machine Learning is a subset of Artificial Intelligence that improves performance of a task by analyzing patterns and making conclusions rather than following explicit instructions.
+Artificial intelligence completes tasks by mimicking human cognition.
+Machine learning is a subset of artificial intelligence that improves performance of a task by analyzing patterns and making conclusions rather than following explicit instructions.

 What does it mean for ecommerce?